PoisotLab/ms_straight_lines/manuscript.md

 <!-- moving this to end because I don't really know where it fits in the narrative -->
+##### consequences for network topology

+The constraints that we discuss in this paper important consequences for food web topology.
+For example, previous work has identified that networks with more omnivores have longer, more linear food web structure.
+Our approach recognizes that link number is also constrained, independently of structure.
+This means that previous work on how network topology and link number interact may need to be updated.
 @WillMart04 identified that most food webs appear to be limited in their height, as increasingly apical species require more energy flowing in to be sustained.
 In addition, constraints on omnivory appear to "linearize" food-webs; there